 Visit the AJ Hackett website for the latest discounts and combo packages!

-Want even more adrenaline-fueled fun?
+Want even more adrenaline-fueled fun in Queenstown?
 Check out the new Nevis Catapult, where you can experience speeds of up to 100km/hour as you’re flung over the Nevis Valley.

 Who’s going with me for round two?